 You must be the owner of the product code to successfully call ec2-confirm-product-instance with that product code.

 Because your customers don't own the product code, they should describe their instances to confirm their instances are running with your product code.

-To confirm an AMI is associated with your product code and an instance is running that AMI
+To confirm an instance is running an AMI associated with your product code